Ever wondered if horses can munch on corn? You’re not alone. It’s a question that pops up in many horse owners’ minds.

 2. Palatability

 Tasty treat.
-Horses generally find corn very tasty.
+Horses generally find corn tasty.
 This can be useful to entice a picky eater or add variety to their diet.

 Easy to feed.
 Because horses like it, feeding corn can be a convenient way to ensure they eat their supplements or medications.